JoseHerminioCollas/hello_shape/README.md

 ### View the SVG graphics.

-I have been useing primarily Linux for this project.
+I have been using primarily Linux for this project.
-On Linux the applications InkScape and Image Viewer work well to view the SVG graphics.
+On Linux the applications InkScape and ImageViewer work well to view the SVG graphics.

 ### Data Source